 The lighting package was completed with two of Adlib’s brand new Robert Juliat Merlin followspots.

 The IMAG mix was captured by three Sony HXC-100 cameras, operated by Adlib crew members Charlie Rushton (taking over from Jon Priest who left on paternity leave), Colin Telfer and Rob Bickerstaff and they also tech’d the LED screen.

 The two FOH cameras were fitted with Fuji 88 lenses, and the other one, anchored at stage left, with an HJ40 lens.
 They were directed by Iain Christie using a Blackmagic ATEM switcher.

 Playback content was supplied to Adlib by Whitehall’s own production team.
 It was stored and run from a laptop running QLab, operated by Matthew Brown and sent to Iain to output to the two IMAG screens.

-The screens were made up from 91 panels of Adlib’s Absen A3 Pro LED, each measuring 6.5 metres wide with a drop of 3.5 metres – the landscape format complimenting the stage design and the arena setting perfectly.
+The screens were made up from 91 panels of Adlib’s Absen A3 LED screen hire stock, each measuring 6.5 metres wide with a drop of 3.5 metres – the landscape format complimenting the stage design and the arena setting perfectly.

 At Large was a huge success, selling out everywhere and bringing many, many laughs and lots of warmth across the UK during a cold and grey February!